-Senior Membership annual dues are $60.00 per year and there is a one-time initiation fee of $50.00 assessed upon approval for membership.
+Senior Membership annual dues are $60.00 per year.
+There is a one-time initiation fee of $50.00 assessed upon approval for membership.

 Only Senior members have voting privileges or can hold office.

-Friends and Associates are invited to bring their equipment on operating night, but most operate initially under the supervision of a Senior member as time and circumstances permit.
+Friends and Associates are invited to bring their equipment on operating night, but must operate initially under the supervision of a Senior member as time and circumstances permit.

 We invite persons who are interested in building, maintaining and operating model railroads to visit us and check out our layouts and facilities.
 For membership information, click here.